dawedawe/resharper-fsharp/ReSharper.FSharp/docs/using_a_custom_fcs.md

 dotnet build
 ```

+## Debugging

+You can now open the ReSharper.FSharp solution with your Rider IDE and start a Debug session.
+To step into the sources of FCS, set a breakpoint on a call to it and when the breakpoint is hit, step into it.
+That should open your local JetBrains FCS sources and you can continue stepping through FCS code.

 ## Caveats

 You might need to clean your `JetBrains\fsharp\artifacts\` folder if you repeatedly want to build packages.